Malvina Hoffman

 Malvina Cornell Hoffman (June 15, 1885 – July 10, 1966) was an American sculptor and author, well known for her life-size bronze sculptures of people.
 She also worked in plaster and marble.
 Hoffman created portrait busts of working-class people and significant individuals.
 She was particularly known for her sculptures of dancers, such as Anna Pavlova.
-Her sculptures of culturally diverse people, entitled "Hall of the Races of Mankind", was a popular permanent exhibition at the Field Museum of Natural History in Chicago.
+Her sculpture series of culturally diverse people, entitled Hall of the Races of Mankind, was a popular permanent exhibition at the Field Museum of Natural History in Chicago.
 It was featured at the Century of Progress International Exposition at the Chicago World's Fair of 1933.